 The more data Facebook has about users of all different viewpoints and interests – the larger its information monopoly – the better it can make predictions about, and target messages towards users of any specific viewpoint.
 To see this, it’s important to understand a little bit about how machine learning works, and what makes it successful.
 When you’re training a machine to classify what it sees, you need to feed it a varied data set, a data set that includes positive and negative examples.
 For example, if you’re trying to get a machine to recognize images of hot dogs, you won’t succeed if you only show it images of hot dogs.
 You’ve also got to show it images of things that are not hot dogs so that it can learn to make the distinction.
 The machine needs to have the “experience” of wrongly categorizing a non-hot-dog as a hot dog and then learning from its mistake.

-Now let’s imagine that a climate change denialist somehow obtained a trove of Facebook data.
-He is training a machine to recognize Facebook users who would be susceptible to a message of climate denialism because he wants to motivate them to be more vocal about their beliefs and perhaps to vote for political candidates who call climate change a hoax.
+Now let’s imagine that a political operative somehow obtained a trove of Facebook data.
+He is training a machine to recognize Facebook users who would be susceptible to a message of climate denialism because he wants to motivate them to be more vocal about their beliefs and to vote for political candidates who call climate change a hoax.
 He needs to show the machine lots of Facebook users who deny climate science, true, but he also needs to show the machine lots of Facebook users who accept climate science.
-The Facebook user who posts article after article about the grave danger of climate change, thinking that this messaging can only help the cause of climate awareness, may not consider the flipside: that these well-intentioned posts could be helping a climate denialist make better predictions by giving the denialist a fuller, more well-rounded data set to work with.
-At the very least, this unsuspecting user is helping the climate denialist avoid wasting resources on them.
-Moving beyond this, the denialist could even analyze the Facebook behavior of climate science believers to find patterns that reveal what might discourage them and cause them to stop posting.
+The Facebook user who posts article after article about the grave danger of climate change, thinking that this messaging can only help the cause of climate awareness, may not consider the flipside: that these well-intentioned posts could help a political operative make better predictions by giving the operative a fuller, more well-rounded data set to feed into a machine-learning algorithm.
+At the very least, this unsuspecting user is helping the operative avoid wasting resources on someone who isn’t persuadable.
+But maybe the climate-science believers are persuadable a little bit: the operative could analyze the Facebook behavior of believers to find patterns that reveal what might discourage them and cause them to stop posting.

 The larger point is that when you’re thinking about the pros and cons of being on Facebook, you should think beyond yourself and beyond the question of what could happen to you right now if your data were stolen or misused.
 Maybe nothing significant would happen to you right now.
 You should still think about how the data you contribute to Facebook helps to build the information monopoly of a corporation that may now, or someday, act against your interests, or may enable other actors to do the same.
 Maybe the dangers seems too abstract.
 Or maybe you feel overwhelmed in noticing that this problem extends beyond Facebook, but in fact includes Google, your mobile service provider, your ISP, your credit card company, the credit agencies, and all the other data-hungry organizations you interact with.
 But that doesn’t make it not a problem, and it doesn’t absolve you of the responsibility to take it seriously.
 Taking something seriously means, at some point, taking action.